-One product, PureBond plywood, which got a nod from the organization, the Green Parents List Healthy Home, has no measureable VOC’s and can be sourced at common building suppliers like Home Depot, for easy access.
+One product, PureBond plywood, which got a nod from the organization, the Green Parents List Healthy Home, has no measurable VOC’s and can be sourced at common building suppliers like Home Depot, for easy access.
 It can be used for wall, flooring and ceiling panels.

-Other products, like adhesives will be used during the construction of your home, and you can also find zero or low VOC products for that application as well.
+Other products, like adhesives, will be used during the construction of your home, and you can also find zero or low VOC products for that application as well.

-Most drywall and sheetrock board is treated with chemicals, and actually attracts mold.
-But one great choice from the Green Home Guide, is DragonBoard.
+Most drywall and sheetrock board is treated with chemicals and actually attracts mold.
+But one great choice from the Green Home Guide is DragonBoard.
 This is fire, water, mold and fungus resistant, with no organic solvents, oils, toxic ingredients and other harmful contaminants.

 4. Interior Décor

 After staring at plywood and nails for months on end, this is where your home really comes to life.
-This is a fun process, and one where you can maintain your commitment to selecting products that are environmentally friendly, low or zero VOC and maintain a healthy indoor environment for allergy and asthma sufferers.
+This is a fun process and one where you can maintain your commitment to selecting products that are environmentally friendly, low or zero VOC and maintain a healthy indoor environment for allergy and asthma sufferers.

 The flooring you choose for your home will set the backdrop for the interior décor of your entire home.
 And unlike a curtain or a couch, it is the most difficult to replace, so you want to get it right the first.
 There is an overwhelming amount of research that supports the use of hard surface flooring, like hardwood flooring, in homes where allergy or asthma sufferers are present.

 Not only is this type of flooring attractive, it doesn’t capture mold, dust mites and other allergens, like carpets or rugs.
 The National Wood Flooring Association states that “wood floors have the added benefit of not harboring allergens, microorganisms or harmful pesticides that can be tracked in from outdoors.
 In addition, dust, mold and animal dander contamination is minimal in homes with wood floors, which can significantly improve indoor air quality.”
 Other hard surface flooring options include slate, stone, or tile.
-These are more ideal for heavy traffic areas like a mudroom, whereas hardwood floors may be more appealing for the common areas of the home, like the kitchen or family room where comfort is most important.
+These are more ideal for heavy traffic areas like a mudroom, whereas hardwood floors may be more appealing to the common areas of the home, like the kitchen or family room where comfort is most important.

-You want to avoid laminate, bamboo and other mass produced floors will contain much higher levels of VOC, as well as formaldehyde, a well-known skin and allergy irritant.
+You want to avoid laminate, bamboo and other mass produced floors will contain much higher levels of VOC, as well as formaldehyde, a well-known skin, and allergy irritant.